srimugunthan/sricorporatenotes.github.io/_posts/visibility_optics_promotion/2025-03-04-performance.md

 presenting your case for performance
 =====================================
-Bold
-Italic
-Underline

-- Header -

-- Font Size -
-Bullet Points
-Numbering
-When presenting your case for performance before a review, focus on highlighting your key accomplishments, measurable achievements, contributions to the team, and how your work directly aligns with company goals, while also demonstrating self-awareness by discussing areas where you've grown and potential areas for further development; use concrete examples and data to support your claims, and be prepared to discuss challenges you overcame and how you adapted to new situations.
-Key elements to include:
-Introduction:
-Briefly summarize your role and responsibilities, setting the context for your performance overview.
-Major Achievements:
-List your most significant accomplishments, emphasizing those that directly impacted the company's bottom line or key metrics.
-Quantify your achievements with data like percentages, numbers, or specific project outcomes whenever possible.
-Include examples of how your work went beyond expectations or solved complex problems.
-Contributions to Team Success:
-Highlight instances where your collaboration with colleagues led to positive results or improved team dynamics.
-Demonstrate how your actions supported the overall team goals and objectives.
-Areas for Growth:
-Show self-awareness by acknowledging areas where you are actively working to improve or develop new skills.
-Discuss specific steps you are taking to address these areas, such as attending training or seeking mentorship.
-Alignment with Company Goals:
-Explain how your accomplishments directly align with the company's strategic priorities and objectives.
-Demonstrate an understanding of the company's vision and how your work contributes to achieving it.
-Convert to Markdown
 *   When presenting your case for performance before a review, focus on highlighting your key accomplishments, measurable achievements, contributions to the team, and how your work directly aligns with company goals, while also demonstrating self-awareness by discussing areas where you've grown and potential areas for further development; use concrete examples and data to support your claims, and be prepared to discuss challenges you overcame and how you adapted to new situations.

     Key elements to include: